-MUS 294 -Instrumental Ensemble II (Jazz Ensemble)
+MUS 294 - Instrumental Ensemble II (Jazz Ensemble)

-Instrumental Ensemble II is a continuation of MUS 194 and is open to students who wish to perform in Jazz Ensemble or other small instrumental groups.
+IAI: None Instrumental Ensemble II is a continuation of MUS 194 and is open to students who wish to perform in Jazz Ensemble or other small instrumental groups.
 Members are expected to perform at concerts and certain other scheduled events.
 This course may be taken four times for credit.

 Prerequisite: Previous playing experience and satisfactory completion of four semesters of MUS 194.
 For Jazz Ensemble, concurrent enrollment in MUS 195 or MUS 295 by woodwind, brass and percussion players is suggested.
-Credit: 1 semester hour Lab: 3
+Credit: 1 semester hour open to students who play brass, woodwind, or percussion instruments.
+The band plays standard and contemporary band literature.
+Band members are expected to perform at concerts and certain other scheduled events.
+This course may be taken four times for credit.
+Prerequisite: Previous playing experience and satisfactory completion of four semesters of MUS 195.

-MUS 295 -Band II
+MUS 295 - Band II